AshPotatoh/Pitch_Detector_Overlay/readme.md

 # How to use

 Clone the repo and extract the files.

-The one you want to run with Python 3 is the main.py file.
+open a terminal and go into the folder (On win 11 shift+right click, then open terminal here).
+Type pip install -r requirements.txt

+Then run the main.py file with the command:

+python main.py

 It will ask you what Hz you want to be your minimum.
 If you talk below it, it'll track it, and after talking below it for a little bit, it'll beep at you.